 Raymond Williams (Book)

-Raymond Williams was a towering figure in twentieth-century intellectual life.
-Though he is primarily thought of as a literary scholar, his work crossed disciplinary boundaries, and he made groundbreaking contributions to numerous fields, most notably social and cultural theory.
-This book focuses in particular on the formation and application of his cultural-materialist methodology to society and politics.
+This book focuses in particular on the formation and application of Raymond William's cultural-materialist methodology to society and politics.
 Addressing aspects of Williams's work that have startlingly direct relevance to the prospects for socialism and progressive change in the twenty-first century, Jim McGuigan analyses Williams's often complicated work in a clear, accessible fashion, making connections across key concepts and delivering the perfect introduction for people first grappling with Williams's thought.

 Raymond Williams was a complex figure with various different facets to his activity.
 Raymond Williams: Cultural Analyst concentrates on the formation and application of his cultural-materialist methodology and its relation to his politics.
 Surveying Williams’s extensive writings across the fields of cultural studies, sociology and Marxist theory, the overall objective is to rescue Williams from his routine treatment as a literary scholar, and restore him to his rightful place as a leading scholar of the social sciences, not least for his theoretically sophisticated contribution to the field in the form of cultural materialism.
 Ultimately, this book argues that Williams should be regarded as a cultural analyst in the sociological rather than narrowly literary sense.